jorgelizarazo94/BoutScout_Model/README.md

 BoutScout is a deep learning-based tool designed to automatically classify avian incubation behavior from nest temperature time series.
 It helps researchers detect **on-bouts**, **off-bouts**, and **nocturnal incubation** using a BiLSTM architecture trained on thousands of annotated days across diverse tropical bird species.

 This repository contains a cleaned and organized version of the final model, supplementary notebooks, and scripts used for testing and deployment.
-All files were versioned and pushed directly from a local development environment using PyCharm and Git.
+Local development using PyCharm.

 ---